WordleAI/Game/README.md

 - Yellow: correct letter in the wrong position
 - Gray: letter not in the word

-Words are selected randomly from a filtered word list, and guesses are validated against the same dictionary.
+Words are selected randomly from a filtered word list, and guesses are validated against the same wordlist.

 The game resets automatically after a win or loss.